 1. Process of Elimination – Manual Method –

 You can use the process of elimination to find out if your PCIe slot has a problem.
-This is a little straightforward but can be risky particularly if you are not used to opening up your PC.
+This is a little straightforward but risky, particularly if you are not used to opening your PC.

 Essentially, you will need to have at least two PCIe slots for this to work.